traefik/traefik/docs/content/providers/consul-catalog.md

 _Optional_

-The value of `tls.caOptional` defines which policy should be used for the secure connection with TLS Client Authentication to Consul.
+The value of `caOptional` defines which policy should be used for the secure connection with TLS Client Authentication to Consul Catalog.

 !!! warning ""

-    If `tls.ca` is undefined, this option will be ignored, and no client certificate will be requested during the handshake.
+    If `ca` is undefined, this option will be ignored, and no client certificate will be requested during the handshake.
 Any provided certificate will thus never be verified.

 When this option is set to `true`, a client certificate is requested during the handshake but is not required.
 If a certificate is sent, it is required to be valid.